rhammell/planet-movement/README.md

 <img src="https://imgur.com/ns5hbzy.png" width="100%">

 On this short time scale, any differences observed in this overlap are largely due to the physical displacement of moving objects on the groud.
-The `movement.py` module can be used to search and process these overlapping image pairs to highlight this change.
+The `movement.py` module can be used to search and process the overlapping regions of these image pairs to highlight this change.

 ## Examples
 Click for full images